 MSEA grants support groundbreaking work in classrooms and communities across Maryland.

-MSEA will support the efforts by individual members or local associations for activities/events in support of the Black Lives Matter in School Week of Action by providing financial assistance through 10 total grants in the amount of $500 each.
-MSEA will also support local affiliates and members with expenses related to programs, service, or activities planned to promote human and civil rights and social justice by providing up to 10 total grants in the amount of $500 per local affiliate or individual member.
+MSEA will support the efforts by individual members or local associations for activities/events in support of the Black Lives Matter at School movement by providing financial assistance through 10 total grants in the amount of $1000 each.
+MSEA will also support local affiliates and members with expenses related to programs, service, or activities planned to promote human and civil rights and social justice by providing up to 10 total grants in the amount of $1000 per local affiliate or individual member.
 Learn more in the links below.

 There are a number of MSEA Special Interest Caucuses.
 Below is a list of those caucuses, along with contact people to reach out to for more information.

 American Indian and Alaska Native: Veronica Henderson, [email protected], 443-854-2291

 Asian American and Pacific Islander Caucus: Dr. Rosemary Bunag, [email protected], 240-245-3938

 Educators of Exceptional Children: Portia Deal, [email protected], 301-646-6712

 MSEA Minority Caucus: Theresa Dudley, [email protected]